limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

     <li>Fats Domino (1961)</li>
 </ol>

-The photo of each person was intentionally flipped to throw you off when you are searching in Google Images.
+The photo of each person is intentionally flipped to throw you off when you search in Google Images.

-The common denominator that linked each person was the song "_I Hear You Knocking_".
-Each of them had covered the song.
-Combined with Port of Tacoma, it's obvious that we are looking at port knocking here.
+The common denominator that links each person is the song "_I Hear You Knocking_".
+Each of them had covered the song at some point.
+Together with Port of Tacoma, it's obvious that we are looking at port-knocking here.

-Port knocking required connecting to a sequence of ports in the correct order.
-The year each person covered the song makes it a good starting point to guess the correct port sequence.
+Port-knocking requires sending network packets with the `SYN` flag set, to a sequence of ports in the correct order.
+The year each person covered the song makes it a good starting point to guess the correct sequence.

 ### Knockin' on Heaven's Door

-I wrote this port knocking script using `nmap`.
+To that end, I wrote a port-knocking script using `nmap`.

 {% highlight bash linenos %}
 # cat knock.sh